-Students considering pursuing a graduate degree should understand the differences between available business programs.
+Students considering a graduate degree should understand the differences between available business programs.
 Master's programs in organizational management teach students to manage change and corporate culture.
-Learners can also pursue a master's in management or an MBA.
+Alternatively, learners can also pursue a master's in management or an MBA.
 Prospective master's students can review the business management careers list below to learn about job possibilities.

 Some employers require training and development managers to hold a master's in business with a concentration in human resources management, training and development, or organizational development.
 These professionals design, plan, and oversee programs that help employees develop professional skills.
 They evaluate workers, supervise instructors, and assess training programs.